 - New studies show physical exercise actually increases white matter in the brain and speed and connectivity of brain activity.

 At home, spending time outdoors can be as easy as heading out to the backyard or playground, walking to a meet a friend, having a picnic, going to the zoo or a local park.
-We are lucky to have a variety of wonderful parks very close by, such as Farrel McWhirter, Grasslawn, Anderson, and Marymoor parks to name just a few.
+We are lucky to have a variety of wonderful biking trails and parks very close by, such as Farrel McWhirter, Grasslawn, Anderson, Perrigo, and Marymoor parks, to name just a few.
 With the longer days and hopefully nicer weather of spring upon us, take advantage and spend some time outdoors with your child.
 You will both be glad you did.

 Sources and additional resources: